cosigyn/clanware-bible/content/notes/xplt-justice-policy.md

     - KANTI FTI detection by katman05,
     - Vanguard FTI detection by death2kev,
     - WARDEN FTI detection by 5ukh,
+    - Sword Fight and Steal Time by SpiralAPI,
+	    - Fake Limb detection is not accepted.
     - Centraux and Clanware anti
 	    - FakeLimbFTI, GetChildrenFTI are invalid.
 	    - All hooking logs accepted except game.Players.Tool

 ## Case Length
 ---